FollowTheProcess/snapshot/README.md

 - Single tests will be given the name of the test e.g. `func TestMyThing(t *testing.T)` will produce a snapshot file of `testdata/snapshots/TestMyThing.snap.txt`
 - Sub tests (including table driven tests) will use the sub test name e.g. `testdata/snapshots/TestAdd/positive_numbers.snap.txt`

+> [!TIP]
+> If you want to split your snapshots with more granularity, you can name your table driven cases with a `/` in them (e.g. `"Group/subtest name"`) and the directory hierarchy will be created automatically for you, completely cross platform!
+>
+> See an example of this [here](https://github.com/FollowTheProcess/test/blob/main/test_test.go)

 ## Serialisation Rules

 `snapshot` deals with plain text files as snapshots, this keeps them easy to read/write for both computers and humans.
 But crucially, easy to diff in pull request reviews!